jalloh92/Full_Sail/201502_PWA2/README.md

-# rhodes_kelly_pwa2
-Programming for Web Applications II, February 2015
+# Programming for Web Applications II
+* February 2015
+* Introduction to jQuery